 Call 000 if there is imminent danger

-You should not hesitate to call emergency services on 000 if:
+Do not hesitate to call emergency services on 000 if:

-- A crime is happening now
+- a crime is happening now

-- A life is threatened
+- a life is threatened

-- The event is time critical.
+- the event is time critical.

 Otherwise let the victim lead